LiteObject/eval-framework-sandbox/README.md

 This project serves as a testbed for comparing how different evaluation frameworks assess the same RAG (Retrieval-Augmented Generation) system.

+## Key Concepts

+This project evaluates a RAG (Retrieval-Augmented Generation) system.
+Here are a few key concepts to help you understand the components:

+-   **RAG (Retrieval-Augmented Generation)**: This is a technique where a large language model's knowledge is supplemented with information retrieved from other sources (in this case, our local documents).
+The process has two main steps:
+    1.  **Retrieval**: A search algorithm (like TF-IDF) finds relevant documents based on the user's query.
+    2.  **Generation**: A language model takes the retrieved documents and the original query to generate a comprehensive answer.

+-   **Ground Truth**: In the context of evaluation, "ground truth" refers to the ideal or perfect answer to a given question.
+We use the ground truth dataset (`data/ground_truth.json`) as a benchmark to measure how accurate and relevant the Q&A bot's answers are.

+-   **TF-IDF (Term Frequency-Inverse Document Frequency)**: This is the retrieval algorithm used by the Q&A bot to find relevant documents.
+It works by assigning a score to each word in a document based on two factors:
+    -   **Term Frequency (TF)**: How often a word appears in a specific document.
+    -   **Inverse Document Frequency (IDF)**: How rare or common the word is across all documents.

+    This allows the system to prioritize words that are important to a specific document over common words that appear everywhere (like "the" or "and").

 ## Quick Start

 1. Clone the repository